egoist/vbuild-karma/README.md

 }
 ```

-You can run the example by"
+You can run the example by:

 ```bash
 git clone https://github.com/egoist/vbuild-karma.git